PolymerVis/vega-element/README.md

 - [**v2**](https://github.com/PolymerVis/vega-element/tree/polymer2) Supports Polymer 2.0, Vega 3.0, and Vega-Lite 2.0
 - [**v1**](https://github.com/PolymerVis/vega-element/tree/polymer1) Supports Polymer 1.0 and Vega 2.0

+## Disclaimer
+PolymerVis is a personal project and is NOT in any way affliated with Vega, Vega-Lite, Polymer or Google.

 ## Installation

 ```